gcruzgar/UKsurvey/README.md

 The objective of this project is to visualise the transitions that occur in the microsynthesis of population.
 Understanding Society data is used to complement ONS census data.

-Data can be downloaded from UK Data Service: https://beta.ukdataservice.ac.uk/datacatalogue/series/series?id=2000053
-    Requires registration in the UK Data Service website.

-More information on the survey can be found here: https://www.understandingsociety.ac.uk

 For now, the repository is a list of scripts I am using for analysis.

 Things to do: